ctrlok/macdockergeek/README.md

 Hi there!

-New MacBooks is great, but are they great with Docker?
+New MacBooks are great, but are they great with Docker?

 I wrapped a Geekbench inside a Docker container and tested it.
 And some community members [UA lang telegram channel](https://t.me/devops_tricks) contributed their results as well.